GuildAudits/Smart-contract-Audting-Training-week1-2/Secureum201/Governor/Governor_Readme.md

 The targets array, values array, calldatas array, and descriptionHash are hashed together to create the proposal id (bytes32 which itself is the keccak256 hash of the description string).
 The proposal data included in the ProposalCreated event can be used to generate this proposal id.
 Even before the proposal is presented, it can be calculated.

-Keep in mind that the computation of the proposal id does not include the chainId or the governor address.
-As a result, if the same request is submitted to numerous governors across various networks with the same action and description, it will have the same id.
-This also implies that the proposer will have to alter the description in order to perform the same operation twice (on the same governor).